-The database preferences is where you setup the initial and main properties for the database.
+The database preferences screen is where you set up the initial and main properties for the database.

 To access the Database Preferences you would click on the gear next to the database name in the advanced Database view.

-The main preferences cover a number of areas from the main caption to the security.
+The main preferences cover several areas from the main caption to the security.

 The following settings are available on the main tab

-- Caption: The Display name of the database as seen in the Simple and Advanced menu.
+- Caption: The Display name of the database as seen in the User and Advanced menu.

 - Description: Room for a short description to give a user more context.